MateoG404/ObsidianCS/ObsidianCS/Software Dev/Golang/Package database-sql.md

 ```

-2. Manage the possible errors given according with the last id or internal error
+2. Manage the possible errors given according to the last ID or internal error
 ```Go
 if err != nil {
 	var mysqlErr *mysql.MySQLError